-Comedian Ji Sang-ryeol naturally brought up marriage in his relationship with his girlfriend Shin Bo-ram, who is 16 years younger, conveying a more serious atmosphere.
+Comedian Ji Sang-ryeol naturally brought up marriage in his relationship with girlfriend Shin Bo-ram, who is 16 years younger, creating a more serious atmosphere.

-On the March 17 episode of Men Who Do Housework 2, the Ji Sang-ryeol·Shin Bo-ram couple, celebrating 100 days of dating, visited senior comedian Choi Yangrak to seek advice.
+On the March 17 episode of The Man Who Does Housework 2, the Ji Sang-ryeol·Shin Bo-ram couple, celebrating 100 days of dating, visited senior comedian Choi Yangrak to seek advice.

-Ji Sang-ryeol said, "If things go well, should the newlywed home be in Incheon or in Seoul where Shin Bo-ram lives?" and confessed his serious concern.
-In response, Choi Yangrak joked, "You should accommodate everything.
-You should live in Seoul," drawing laughter with his realistic advice.
-In the studio, Eun Ji-won added support, saying, "Shin Bo-ram is the type who will be loved wherever she goes."
+Ji Sang-ryeol said, "If things go well, should the newlyweds' home be in Incheon, or in Seoul where Shin Bo-ram lives?" and voiced his serious concern.
+In response, Choi Yangrak jokingly and realistically advised, "You have to accommodate everything.
+You should live in Seoul," prompting laughter.
+In the studio, Eun Ji-won added encouragement, saying, "Shin Bo-ram is the type who would be loved anywhere."

-That day's episode also revealed a "flex" anecdote about Ji Sang-ryeol.
-When Choi Yangrak asked, "Did you give gifts?"
-Shin Bo-ram said, "He gave me a luxury necklace before we dated, and he even got a gift for my mother," surprising everyone.
+That day's broadcast also revealed a 'flex' anecdote about Ji Sang-ryeol.
+When Choi Yangrak asked, "Did you give her gifts?"
+Shin Bo-ram said, "He gave me a luxury necklace before we started dating, and he even prepared a gift for my mother," surprising everyone.
 It was explained that he showed sincerity from the early stages of the relationship.

 Family reactions were also reported.
-Shin Bo-ram said, "My mother's feelings wavered because people around us worried about the age difference," but added, "I took my mother to eat samgyetang with Ji Sang-ryeol, and after meeting him she said, 'He's tall and well-built,' and she approved."
-In effect, they safely completed their first formal meeting between families.
+Shin Bo-ram said, "People around me worried about the age difference, and my mother's feelings wavered," but added, "I took my mother to eat samgyetang with Ji Sang-ryeol, and after meeting him in person she said, 'He is tall and well-built,' and seemed to be fine with him."
+It was effectively their first formal meeting between the families, which went smoothly.

-Expressions of affection continued.
-Shin Bo-ram laughed, "Everything about Ji Sang-ryeol is cute.
-I've never met a man like this," and Ji Sang-ryeol replied, "My whole body is rainbow," adding warmth to the moment.
+Affectionate expressions continued.
+Shin Bo-ram laughed, saying, "Everything about Ji Sang-ryeol is cute.
+I've never met a man like this," and Ji Sang-ryeol replied, "My whole body is rainbow," adding to the warmth.

 Marking 100 days of dating, the two naturally raised topics from housing and family to the future.
-Attention is focused on whether their public relationship will move toward marriage.
+Attention is focused on whether their actions, beyond a public relationship, will move toward considering marriage.

 [Photo] Broadcast capture